ssteinerx/hyperplane/README.md

 },
 "isort.args":["--profile", "black"],
 ```
+NOTE: the above will blow Visual Studio to outer space on startup if copied verbatim.

 For other code editors, you can install them via `pip` and invoke them from the command line.